Carrington Hotel, Katoomba: Heritage listing

 As at 30 September 1997, The Carrington Hotel is the only 19th century grand resort hotel still in use in NSW.
 It retains much of the fabric of its major phases of development and continues to occupy the commanding position in Katoomba that it has done since 1882.
 The buildings and grounds represent a wealth of evidence of attitudes to leisure and hotel operation in the late 19th and early 20th centuries.
 They also reflect the history of Katoomba and the work of a succession of notable families, and the lifestyle of the Blue Mountains as a recreation area during its period of greatest activity.

-The garden and grounds of the Carrington Hotel have high historic, aesthetic, social and technical importance as an integral component - the essential visual and functional setting - of a rare example of a grand late 19th-early 20th century resort hotel of State significance in a town setting, with an early 20th century garden layout containing important surviving elements of its design that is largely intact in its extent.
-The underlying structure of the garden demonstrates the principal characteristics of an early 20th century design retaining aspects of the earlier garden including 1890s-early 1900s mature plantings of Bunya pine (Araucaria bidwillii), Monterey pine (Pinus radiata), a bull bay (Magnolia grandiflora), plane tree (Platanus x acerifolia), beech (Fagus sylvatica) trees, with additional surviving Interwar additions, the gazebos, rose garden and stone seat.
+The garden and grounds of the Carrington Hotel have high historic, aesthetic, social and technical importance as an integral component – the essential visual and functional setting – of a rare example of a grand late 19th–early 20th century resort hotel of State significance in a town setting, with an early 20th century garden layout containing important surviving elements of its design that is largely intact in its extent.
+The underlying structure of the garden demonstrates the principal characteristics of an early 20th century design retaining aspects of the earlier garden including 1890s–early 1900s mature plantings of Bunya pine (Araucaria bidwillii), Monterey pine (Pinus radiata), a bull bay (Magnolia grandiflora), London plane (Platanus × hispanica), beech (Fagus sylvatica) trees, with additional surviving Interwar additions, the gazebos, rose garden and stone seat.

 The location of the Carrington at virtually the highest point in Katoomba and the sweeping approach, drives and lawns and prominent mature plantings have made the hotel an important landmark in the town from the time it was built.

 The grounds of the Carrington, particularly the forecourt to Katoomba Street, have significance to the local community as a place for gathering to mark special community events such as the re-enactment in 1951 of the first crossing of the Blue Mountains in 1813.

 The documentary evidence available for the Carrington Hotel garden fronting Katoomba Street indicates several phases of modification of the grounds.
 Physical evidence of older features such as terracing/ paths, the site of the croquet lawn and tennis court still survives and is evident in some of the surface contours, especially in the area of the lower terrace where it is proposed to put a new Town Square.

 There are also areas of former hard paved surfaces, kerbing and guttering along the driveway loop.
 Particularly notable are the four remaining, handsome sandstone gatte posts at the northern entry on Katoomba Street.
 The site and foundations of a fifth post (removed from the drive in the 1970s but with fabric still present within the grounds) may survive archaeologically.
 The driveway was realigned in 1912, and archaeological evidence relevant to that alteration may also be present.